P3trol/ddraig-transformer/README.md

-# Ddraig Transformer
+# Ddraig Transformer into ddraig Summarizar

-Need to chnage the Transformer to fit the PolyAI project
+[ ] Need to chnage the Transformer to fit the PolyAI project, try summerisaier code [ ] need to change the Train.py(tokenizer) to work with a diffrent dataset